marlonbernardes/awesome-berlin/en/pages/renting-an-apartment.md

 ## When you succeed in your application

 Finally, after a landlord/real estate agency accepts your application to an apartment, you’ll be invited to sign the contract and get the apartment keys.
-Don’t forget to register your new address as soon as possible.
+Don’t forget to register your new address (a process called the Anmeldung) as soon as possible.
 You might need to create a security deposit account in a bank (see below), where the deposit will be required from.

 ### Security Deposit Account - Kautionskonto